thismatters/hackrrspace/README.md

     * solder a proto-board with a circuit of your choosing
     * freeform soldering
   * pcb layout and etching to earn lvl3
+* computer track
   * computer disassembly
     * imac teardown, buildup
   * build an acton server
+  * Network maintenance (build an acton network)
 * how do ____ work
   * remote controls